ikubicki/fibaro-netatmo-weather-provider/README.md

 ## Integration

 This quick application integrates with other Netatmo dedicated quick apps for devices.
 It will automatically populate configuration to new virtual Netatmo devices.

+## Support

+Due to horrible user experience with Fibaro Marketplace, for better communication I recommend to contact with me through GitHub or create an issue in the repository.